Impact Driver vs Impact Wrench: Which is Best for Your Needs?

 Which Option is Right for You?

 After reading the sections above, it is easy to see that these tools are designed to complete very different tasks.
-Impact drivers are designed almost as an extension of cordless drill/drivers.
+Impact drivers are designed almost as an extension of cordless drills/drivers.
 An impact driver offers much more torque and is easily able to complete tasks such as driving long screws or carriage bolts.
 If you are looking to construct a deck on the side of your house, an impact driver is the right tool for you.

 Impact wrenches offer even more torque than impact drivers.
 However, this additional torque comes at a cost.
 Impact wrenches are generally limited to removing or installing heavy-duty nuts and bolts.
 They are simply too powerful to really drive screws or drill small holes.
 Typical jobs that were made for impact wrenches include removing lug nuts on automobiles and heavy industrial work such as bolting down mechanical equipment to the floor.